 The quick way to clean the stove firebox without using a brush:

-If you want to make clearing the ash from the woodstove even quicker, you can use an old vacuum cleaner or attach an ash collector box, also known as an ‘Ashcan’ to your household vacuum cleaner.
+If you want to make clearing out the ash from the woodstove even quicker, you can use an old vacuum cleaner or attach an ash collector box, also known as an ‘Ashcan’ to your household vacuum cleaner.

-Using an ashcan means all of the cold ash can be vacuumed out rather than brushed, you won’t need a separate bag, and will not fill up or clog your vacuum cleaner bags.
+Using an Ashcan means all of the cold ash can be vacuumed out rather than brushed, you won’t need a separate bag, and will not fill up or clog your vacuum cleaner bags.
 This makes the job much cleaner and quicker.

 To use a vacuum cleaner and ash can to clear the ash from the wood burner’s firebox, attach the hoses and switch on the vacuum cleaner, then use the wand attachment to gently suck up the ash.